AruniMishra/aws-certified-developer-associate-notes/aws-certified-developer-associate.md

  information about the work that your application does locally, and subsegments with information about **downstream calls** that your application makes to AWS resources, HTTP APIs, and SQL databases.

+- AWS Elastic Beanstalk: Enable the X-Ray daemon by including the **xray-daemon.config** configuration file in the **.ebextensions** directory of your source code.

 ## Amazon ElastiCache

 - Lazy Loading, as its name implies, is a caching strategy that loads data into the cache only when necessary.